-In Australia, different schools respond to children with learning difficulties and specific learning disabilities (such as dyslexia) in different ways.
+In Western Australia, different schools cater to children with learning difficulties and learning disabilities in different ways.
 All students should be catered for appropriately, but unfortunately, this is not always the case.
 Although this results in parents sometimes looking at alternative schools for their child, not all parents are in a position to ‘choose’ the school their child attends.
 They may live in a regional or remote community or simply not be able to select a school that is out of their local area.

 Ideally, students with learning disabilities should be in a school that has clearly articulated policies and practices in place, demonstrating the school’s commitment to supporting students with learning disabilities.
 Principals and teachers should be able to explain these policies and practices to parents and outline how they will be used to meet the specific needs of their child.

-In some overseas countries there are schools that specifically cater for students with learning disabilities – primarily dyslexia – and others that are assessed as being ‘dyslexia-friendly’.
-There are no designated schools purely catering for students with learning disabilities in Australia and no widely-accepted model of ‘dyslexia-friendly’ accreditation.
-There are, however, many schools that do create a very inclusive environment and could be described as learning-disability friendly.
+In some overseas countries there are schools that specifically cater for students with learning disabilities and others that are assessed as being ‘learning disability-friendly’.
+There are no designated schools purely catering for students with learning disabilities in Australia and no widely-accepted model of ‘LD-friendly’ accreditation.
+There are, however, many schools that do create a very inclusive environment and could be described as learning disability friendly.